ihuomah/silent-failure-detection/README.md

 # silent-failure-detection

-Heartbeat-based monitoring project analysing silent failures (missing/delayed telemetry) using Arduino UNO R4 WiFi + Python log analysis.
+Heartbeat-based monitoring project analysing silent failures (missing or delayed telemetry) using Arduino UNO R4 WiFi and Python-based log analysis.

-# Silent Failure Detection in Monitoring Systems
+## Silent Failure Detection in Monitoring Systems

-This project explores how **silent failures** (missing or delayed heartbeat signals) can be detected and analysed using a heartbeat monitoring pipeline.
+This project explores how silent failures (missing or delayed heartbeat signals) can be detected and analysed using a heartbeat monitoring pipeline.

+---

 ## Why this matters

-In real monitoring environments, systems don’t always fail loudly.
+In real monitoring environments, systems do not always fail loudly.
 Devices may stop checking in, telemetry may drop, or messages may be delayed, creating blind spots for detection and investigation.

-This project measures that silence and analyses its impact.
+This project focuses on measuring that silence and analysing its impact rather than relying on explicit error signals.

+---

 ## Current status

- Day 1 complete: baseline heartbeat generation verified via Serial Monitor (Arduino UNO R4 WiFi).
+- **Day 1:** Baseline heartbeat generation verified locally via Serial Monitor (Arduino UNO R4 WiFi).
+- **Day 2:** UDP-based heartbeat transport implemented, backend listener added, silent failure detection and outage tracking validated through real Wi-Fi disconnect tests.

+Detailed implementation notes and observations are documented in the `docs/` directory.

+---

 ## Planned workflow

-1. Generate periodic heartbeat messages on Arduino UNO R4 WiFi
+- Generate periodic heartbeat messages on Arduino UNO R4 WiFi
-2. Transmit heartbeats over a controlled Wi-Fi network (phone hotspot)
+- Transmit heartbeats over a controlled Wi-Fi network (UDP)
-3. Log received heartbeats on a Windows laptop
+- Log received heartbeats on a Windows laptop
-4. Analyse missing/delayed telemetry using Python (Jupyter)
+- Detect missing or delayed telemetry using time-gap analysis
+- Record outage start, recovery, and downtime duration
-5. Document findings from detection and forensic perspectives
+- Analyse findings from monitoring and forensic perspectives

+---

-## Tools (planned)
+## Tools

 - Arduino UNO R4 WiFi, Arduino IDE
-- Python (pandas, matplotlib), Jupyter Notebook
+- Python (standard library, CSV logging; analysis planned with pandas and matplotlib)
-- Wireshark for network observation
+- Wireshark for network observation and validation